 #14 in Istanbul

-The Princes' Islands are an archipielago, or group of islands, located near the coasts of Istanbul in the Sea of Marmara.
-They are in total 9 islands, out of which 4 can be regularly visited, Büyükada, Heybeliada, Burgazada and Kınalıada.
+The Princes' Islands are a group of islands near the coast of Istanbul in the Sea of Marmara.
+There are 9 islands in total but the 4 most visited are Büyükada, Heybeliada, Burgazada and Kınalıada.

-The islands have a very interesting and dark history, as they were inhabited by exiled princes of the Byzantine Empire and latter by members of the Ottoman royal family, reason why they have the current name.
+The Islands have a very interesting and sad history.
+They were inhabited by exiled princes of the Byzantine Empire and later by members of the Ottoman royal family, which is how they came to be called the "Princes' Islands".

-For architecture and history lovers, there are many places to discover, starting with the many mansions built by members of the wealthy class of Istanbul in the 19th century; an abandoned huge Greek orphanage and famous monasteries, such as Ayia Yorgi and the Halki Seminary.
+For architecture and history lovers there are many places to discover, starting with the mansions built by wealthy Istanbulites in the 19th century, a huge abandoned Greek orphanage and many famous monasteries such as Ayia Yorgi and the Halki Seminary.

 Transportation to and from 1 of the big islands (Büyükada or Heybeliada) is included with the Istanbul Tourist Pass.